When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • angina pectoris.

-Due to the high risk of developing gastroesophageal bleeding, the study is contraindicated in the following diseases:
+Because of high risk development of esophageal-gastric bleeding, the study is contraindicated in the following diseases:

 • hemophilia;